trippleflux/nxscripts/nxsdk/trunk/readme.txt

 # 1. Information                                                               #
 ################################################################################

-   nxSDK is a development kit for software developers writing shared memory applications for ioFTPD in C and C++.
+   nxSDK is a development kit for software developers writing modules or shared memory applications for ioFTPD in C and C++.
 It provides a high-level interface to all of the shared memory functions implemented in ioFTPD, such as:

 - Creating, renaming, and deleting users and groups.
 - Modifying user file and group file data structures.